 Beyond the Stage Homes doesn’t just do home staging and redesign—you’ve also got your own inventory for furniture and décor rentals.
 What made you decide to invest?

 When I started out in home staging, the industry was still very new in my region, and my selection for furniture rentals was limited.
 Every time I viewed a new listing, I created a vision of the design in my head, but then struggled to complete it with what was available to me.
-I realized that the only solution was to purchase the items that I needed.
+I realized that the only solution was to purchase the staging decor and furniture that I needed.
 I was very quick to revise my business plan, and business model, to accommodate the investment needed for this, and planned for my future growth and expansion accordingly.